gemini-testing/gemini/doc/commands.md

 gemini test [paths to suites]
 ```

-Paths and configuration are treated the same way as in `gather` command.
+Paths and configuration are treated the same way as in `update` command.

 Each state with appearance different from reference image will be treated as
 the failed test.